Tim Jamieson

-Tim Jamieson is an American baseball coach and former catcher, who is the pitching coach for the Memphis Tigers.
+Tim Jamieson is an American baseball coach and former catcher, who most recently was the pitching coach for the Missouri Tigers.
 He played college baseball at New Orleans from 1978 to 1981.
 He then served as the head coach of the Missouri Tigers (1995–2016).
 The second winningest coach in school history, Jamieson coached in 3 conferences, and took his teams to 9 NCAA Regionals, winning two conference championships in the process.

 Early life

 A native of Columbia, Missouri, Jamieson graduated from Rock Bridge High School.
 Jamieson's father, Dick, played for the New York Titans before serving as the Missouri offensive coordinator under Al Onofrio.

 Jamieson went on to attend the University of New Orleans where was a catcher for the New Orleans Privateers baseball team.
 Jamieson and the Privateers made the NCAA tournament three times and Jamieson was named the team's most valuable player his senior year.